xAndaaz/Telco-Churn-Prediction/README.md

 Execute the scripts in the following order to run the complete pipeline:

 1.  **Train the Model:**
-    *   This script will perform feature engineering and train the XGBoost model.
+    *   This script will perform feature engineering and train the XGBRFClassifier.
 The trained model and columns will be saved to the `Models/` directory.
     ```bash
     python train_model.py
     ```